 MACHINE LEARNING

-Machine learning is the study of computer algorithms that comprises of algorithms and statistical models that allow computer programs to automatically improve through experience.
-It is the science of getting computers to act by feeding them data and letting them learn a few tricks on their own without being explicitly programmed.
+Machine learning is the study of computer algorithms that comprises algorithms and statistical models that allow computer programs to improve through experience automatically.
+It is the science of getting computers to act by feeding them data and letting them learn a few tricks without being explicitly programmed.

 TYPES OF MACHINE LEARNING